top of page

 Interview with Ramony Kerray Manager of the City Centre Prince and princess of wales hospice shops

-The Worthwhile Wardrobe programme gets donated high-quality clothing that you can buy for 20-30% of the original price and if you return it, you get 15% off your next worthwhile wardrobe purchase.
+Worthwhile Wardrobe gets donated high-quality clothing that you can buy for 20-30% of the original price and if you return it, you get 15% off your next Worthwhile Wardrobe purchase.

-Fast fashion has the capability to buy big social media campaigns with your favourite influencers and celebrities to wear their clothes that have been handpicked by large teams as the trendiest clothes in large media campaigns.
+Fast fashion has the capability to buy big social media campaigns with your favourite influencers and celebrities to wear their clothes that have been handpicked by large teams as the trendiest clothes.

 Going into a space means having a social encounter which can enhance the experience.”

-This is damning as Worthwhile Wardrobe and other circular business models renew the lifecycle of clothes that would have gone to waste whereas fast fashion is slowly polluting the earth with immense use of water and waste.
+This is damning as Worthwhile Wardrobe and other circular business models renew the lifecycle of clothes that would have gone to waste.
+Whereas fast fashion is slowly polluting the earth with immense use of water and waste for clothes that aren't durable or built to last, eventually ending up in a dump.

 The textile industry produces 5-10% of greenhouse gas emissions due to the long process of producing, packaging, shipping these textiles from countries where the cost of work is cheap like in Southeast Asia and Africa to countries in Europe or America.